Meet the patrons

 As the work grew she took over responsibility for Safeguarding to ensure the necessary policies and procedures are in place and followed.
 She is delighted to see how, under Paul’s guidance, the Foundation has grown from strength to strength and to see how young people benefit from the opportunities it provides.

-James's favourite film is Joker.
+Aimee's favourite film is Napolean Dynamite.

 Ashley Stafford